 National Register eligibility status for the historic properties identified in this area is as follows: officially eligible (1), needs data (2), and field eligible (5).
 The resource that has been officially determined eligible for the National Register is the Bent's Old Fort National Historic Site district (5OT.149).

-Linear resources identified in this portion of the area of potential effects include a railroad, the Santa Fe Trail, a canal, and two ditches.
+Linear resources identified in this portion of the APE include a railroad, the Santa Fe Trail (5BN.391), a canal, and two ditches.

 5.4.12.
 Section 12: Las Animas